When to Split Style Sheets

 So if you’re dealing with one style sheet but anticipate it to be growing a lot over the next few months, split it up in meaningful chunks.
 If you’re just adding a couple of rules for testing, don’t split it up.
 If you’re the only one working with a style sheet, you might be familiar enough with it to deal with a big one.

 The meaning of style sheets or style sheet sections is decisive for split-ups as well.
 It can make sense to e.g. separate a part of a style sheet that just deals with forms, as forms can make up an own “unit of meaning.”
-It probably doesn’t make much sense to split that form style sheet up into two style sheets, unless it’s very big to form other meaningful chunks, or includes other, semantically different types of forms.
+It probably doesn’t make much sense to split that form style sheet up into two style sheets, unless it’s so big as to form other meaningful chunks, or includes other, semantically different types of forms.

 Also, there’s granularity.
 You could create a style sheet for every single CSS rule, even rules that just consist of one declaration.
 That doesn’t make sense because it’s too granular.
 You could also put all your corporate identity into one big style sheet, saving a couple of HTTP requests and leveraging caching, but understanding and maintaining 15,000 lines of CSS code of which maybe just 200 are relevant for each request make that approach questionable, too.